 Cases and Clients

-DRA provides free legal representation to people with disabilities whose civil rights have been violated.
-It represents people with the full spectrum of disabilities including mobility, sensory, cognitive, and psychiatric in complex, system-change class-action cases.
+DRA represents people with disabilities whose civil rights have been violated.
+It identifies and dismantles barriers in partnership with a broad network of local and national client organizations, representing people with the full spectrum of disabilities, including mobility, sensory, cognitive, and psychiatric.
+DRA represents these organizations in complex, system-change class-action cases.
+DRA never charges its clients for representation.

 DRA uses litigation, structured negotiations, advocacy, community education, and media to reform systems and practices that discriminate against people with disabilities.